zhonghuiart/Mesh-Fixer/README.md

 A Blender add-on designed to **optimize the modeling and export workflow**.
 It automates tedious and repetitive cleaning and checking tasks such as applying modifiers, transforms, fixing normals, and organizing material IDs — saving time and reducing errors in production.

-🔗 Download the addon on Gumroad: [Batch-Cleanup](https://zhonghuiart.gumroad.com/l/fxjnf)
+🔗 You can also find the addon on Gumroad: [Batch-Cleanup](https://zhonghuiart.gumroad.com/l/fxjnf)

 ---